HTTPArchive/almanac.httparchive.org/src/content/en/2024/javascript.md

   )
 }}

-While Webpack usage remains at a steady 5% across websites, recent trends reveal a decline in its adoption among the top 1,000 sites, both on mobile and desktop.
+While webpack usage remains at a steady 5% across websites, recent trends reveal a decline in its adoption among the top 1,000 sites, both on mobile and desktop.
 Although 5% may seem modest, it still represents a substantial number of Web Almanac's sites.

 {{ figure_markup(
   image="sites-using-parcel-grouped-by-rank.png",